Frex: dependently-typed algebraic simplification: Completeness and Certification

-\Frexlib{}'s \FrexLemma{} over a theory is a pair of terms with finite support together with a proof that they are equal in the free algebra of the theory.
-Such lemmata are sound: every \FrexLemma{} for a theory holds in all models of this theory. \Frexlib{} provides a \IdrisFunction{mkLemma} smart constructor which runs the given free algebra simplifier, constructs a proof that a stated equivalence holds, and returns a valid \IdrisType{Lemma}.
+\subseclabel{extracting certificates} \Frexlib{} provides the \FrexLemma{} \IdrisBound{pres} type, consisting of a \IdrisBound{pres}\IdrisFunction{.signature}-equation and derivation for it in the quotient fral for \IdrisBound{pres}.
+Such lemmata are sound: every \FrexLemma{} for a theory holds in all models of this theory. \Frexlib{} provides a \IdrisFunction{mkLemma} smart constructor which runs the given fral simplifier, constructs a proof that a stated equivalence holds, and returns a valid \IdrisType{Lemma}.
 This mechanism allows users to build up a library of lemmata for their theories.
 Users can then seamlessly invoke these lemmata in any model, avoiding further \Frexlib{} calls.

-This approach however forces the user's project to depend on most of \Frexlib{} indirectly through such modules.
-To avoid such dependencies, \Frexlib{} also supports proof extraction, allowing users to produce standalone lemmata libraries independent of the \Frexlib{} library.
+This approach forces the user's project to depend on most of \Frexlib{} indirectly through such modules.
+If users do not want to introduce that dependency, \Frexlib{} gives them the option not to depend on it. \Frexlib{} also supports proof-certificate extraction, allowing users to produce standalone libraries of ordinary \idris{} functions rather than \FrexLemma{} independent of the \Frexlib{} library.
+For example, the fral simplifier for monoids generates a module exporting the following \idris{} function: